mcape2/YUPEXCHANGE/index.md

-## Welcome to GitHub Pages
+## Welcome to YUPEXCHANGE.COM

-You can use the [editor on GitHub](https://github.com/mcape2/YUPEXCHANGE/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Your portal to accessing the Uniswap liquidity pool for Crowdholding's YUP token.
+Buy, Sell, or even add your own liquidity to the YUP pool to earn trading fees...

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.